| Trip code | ATT-HAAT |

 Why Choose Helambu Ama Yangri Trekking?

-Choosing Asiana Treks and Tours ensures that your trekking experience is safe, well-organized, and culturally respectful.
+Choosing Asiana Treks and Tours ensures that your trekking experience is safe, well-organised, and culturally respectful.
 The company’s local expertise, knowledgeable guides, and strong community ties help preserve the environment and empower local communities.
 Asiana’s commitment to sustainable tourism means that your trip contributes positively to the regions you visit while you enjoy breathtaking mountain views and friendly hospitality.

 Reasons to Choose This Trek & Company: